Test for Clay or Sandy Soil

 This is because different soils hold and release water, air and nutrients at very different rates.
 This is going to have an effect on the demands of the grass and on the assimilation of nutrients.
 It’s not critical to get this right, just beneficial.
 You’re paying for the fertiliser so you may as well get the best bang for your buck!

-Clay and dark soils are richer in nutrients and retain them readily so requires less supplementary feeding by you.
+Clay and dark soils are richer in nutrients and retain them readily so requires slightly lower levels of nutrients.
+For example our fertilisers for clay soil in spring don't contain phosphate as this is rarely in short supply in these soils.
 Sandy soils on the other hand drain more easily so requires a slightly higher dose to get the same result.

 Have you got clay or sandy soil?